 I think that traveling is a good opportunity to discover new parts of yourself.
 It changed the way I am now.
 I feel more confident and more open to talking to strangers.
 It’s made me a better me!

-You’ve be traveling for 7 years now.
+You’ve been traveling for 7 years now.
 What’s your number one tip for new travelers?

-When I was in Australia, I was told numerous times that French people there were acting really poorly, being mean to animals and disrespectful of people and the environment.
-I can’t understand this type of behavior, and it made me ashamed and sad to learn that.
+Don’t judge.
+Learn to listen.
 It is so important to show respect and be kind to those in the country you are visiting.
 You’re a guest in their home.

 Angela got a job working as an au pair in order to fulfill her desire to travel the world.
 When you have limited funds, find a job like Angela and use your skills or passions to earn money and keep you on the road.